-- See Application Notes 18-1, 18-2, and 18-4 for complete description of calculation of pH calibration coefficients. - Seasoft-DOS < version 4.008 ignored temperature compensation of a pH electrode.
-The relationship between the two methods is: pH = pH old + (7 - 2087/°K)For older sensors, run pHfit version 2.0 (in Seasoft-DOS) using Vout, pH, and temperature values from the original calibration sheet to compute the new values for offset and slope. - · For the Satlantic SeaFET, see Calibration Coefficients for RS-232 Sensors.
+- See Application Notes 18-1 and 18-2 for calculation of pH calibration coefficients.

+- Seasoft-DOS < version 4.008

+ignored temperature compensation

+of a pH electrode.
+The relationship

+between the two methods is:

+pH = pH old + (7 2087/°K)

+For older sensors, run pHfit version

+2.0 (in Seasoft-DOS) using Vout, pH,

+and temperature values from the

+original calibration sheet to compute

+the new values for offset and slope.

+pH Calibration Coefficients